Seil0/cemu_UI/README.md

   * You need to add it to the [games.db](https://github.com/Seil0/cemu_UI/blob/master/downloadContent/games.db) database or you add it to the [games.csv](https://github.com/Seil0/cemu_UI/blob/master/downloadContent/games.csv) table so everyone can use it.
 * How can I update the games.db?
   * Delete the games.db file in "C:\Users\USERNAME\Documents\cemu_UI" it will be downloaded again at the next start of cemu_UI.

+## installation
+Simply download the cemu_UI.jar from [releases](https://github.com/Seil0/cemu_UI/releases), make sure you have the latest versionj of java 8 jre/jdk installed, open the file. cemu_UI creats a new directory "C:\Users\USERNAME\Documents\cemu_UI", where the database, settings and covers are stored.

+## building from source
+1. download/clone the git repository
+2. make sure you have the latest versionj of java 8 jdk installed
+3. place the unzip repository into your workspace and start eclipse, project should now be there **or** import the project to your workspace